keymanapp/keyboards/release/sil/sil_khamti/README.md

 __DESCRIPTION__

-The keyboard is based on khamti_uni (a Khamte Shan keyboard based on Shan phonetic keyboard).
+The keyboard is based on khamti_uni (a Khamti Shan keyboard based on Shan phonetic keyboard).

 Supported Platforms
 -------------------